Synergistic Multiscale Detail Refinement via Intrinsic Supervision for Underwater Image Enhancement

-\textbf{Resolution-Guided Intrinsic Attention Module} Optimizing underwater imagery heavily relies on the contextual information of neighboring pixels.
-However, to manage network complexity, enhancement approaches often utilize the compact $3\times3$ convolutional kernel during the feature extraction process.
-While the $3\times3$ convolutional kernel is efficient, it inherently restricts the network's receptive field, thereby limiting its capacity to capture broader contextual information.
+\textbf{Resolution-Guided Intrinsic Attention Module} Underwater image optimization is heavily influenced by the contextual details of adjacent pixels.
+However, to reduce the computational efficiency of the network, enhancement methods often utilize compact $3\times3$ convolutional kernels for feature extraction.
+Although $3\times3$ kernels are computationally efficient, the small receptive field hinders the network to capture extensive contextual features.

-To overcome the limitation and broaden the network's receptive field, we propose the resolution-guided intrinsic attention module (ReGIA) after the initial feature extraction from the original space.
-The ReGIA is designed to extract feature weight in the lower-resolution and large receptive field latent space.
-By expanding the convolutional kernel's receptive field, ReGIA serves as a guiding beacon that not only enhances the correlation of features in the original domain but also strives to improve the computational efficiency of the network.
+To address the limitation and broaden the receptive field, we propose the Resolution-Guided Intrinsic Attention Module (ReGIA), which enhances the preliminary features extracted from the input image by CFA.
+ReGIA is tailored to discern feature weight data in a lower-resolution latent space with a large feature receptive field.
+Guided by the lower-resolution latent space, ReGIA serves as a guiding beacon that not only enhances the correlation of features in the original domain but also strives to improve the computational efficiency of the network.

-\textbf{Adaptive Selective Intrinsic Supervised Feature Module} In the process of integrating feature information from the low-resolution encoder and decoder into the original resolution branch, it is essential to prevent interference from irrelevant data during the image restoration phase \cite{MPNet}.
-Therefore, we design an adaptive selective intrinsic supervised feature module (ASISF), which employs the intrinsic-supervised approach to feature selection and constraint, as seen in Figure \ref{BICA}.
+\textbf{Adaptive Selective Intrinsic Supervised Feature Module} When integrating feature information from the low-resolution encoder and decoder into the original resolution branch, it is imperative to mitigate interference from non-essential information during image restoration \cite{MPNet}.
+To this end, we introduce the Adaptive Selective Intrinsic Supervised Feature Module (ASISF).
+This module adopts an intrinsic-supervised approach for feature selection and constraint, as depicted in Figure \ref{BICA}.

-ASISF applies a meticulous strategy to ensure that only the most relevant features are preserved for the processing in original resolution stage.
-While extracting features from the low-resolution encoder, the features from the original resolution serve as reference features.
-In the encoder, we employ the output of SMDR-IS as the reference feature, which is utilized to constrain the process of the low-resolution encoder-decoder.
-Furthermore, the utilization of multi-degradation ground truth and the comparison between the SMDR-IS's output and multi-degradation images are leveraged to enforce intrinsic supervision.
-This approach ensures that the multi-degradation encoder and decoder components remain constrained and aligned with the actual degradation characteristics present in the underwater images.
-This alignment is crucial for the network to learn and generalize effectively, leading to improved performance in restoring the image.
+ASISF is meticulously designed to retain only the most pertinent features to supplement image feature extraction and reconstruction in the original resolution stage.
+When learning features from the low-resolution encoder, the features from the original resolution act as a reference.
+This strategy ensures that both the encoder and decoder components of multi-degradation align with the genuine degradation traits inherent in underwater images.